 You take all the usual salesperson’s methods and apply them through various digital channels.
-You use social media, emails, and other online tools to reach potential customers and make the sale.
+You use social media, emails, and other online tools to reach potential customers and close the sale.

-But maybe looking at that empty resume page is giving you pause.
-How should it look and sound when you’re done?
+But maybe looking at that empty resume template is giving you pause.
+How do you convey your versatile expertise in technology and sales, and how should it look when you’re done?

 We’ve got this!
-I’ve spent years helping people land great jobs in digital sales, and I’ve learned a lot.
-These 3 resumes (plus some advice) will get you ready to roll.
+After years of helping people land great jobs, we’ve got the deets to share.
+These three digital sales resumes (plus some cover letter writing tips) will get you ready to roll.